- What is Page State?

 The namespace

-field controls which extensions/blueprints have access to the Page State.
-The primary purpose of namespace is to prevent other extensions from overwriting/corrupting the page state used by your extension/blueprint
+field controls which mods have access to the Page State.
+The primary purpose of namespace is to prevent other mods from overwriting/corrupting the page state used by your mod

 Merge Strategy